CodingLife1024/blog-content/curses-and-verses.md

 I think of my family, gathered around,
 The air thick with secrets, resentment profound.
 Their polite exchanges, a dance of deceit,
-Each “How are you?” a velvet-wrapped feat.
+Each "How are you?" a velvet-wrapped feat.
 They despise each other but play their part well, Smiles painted on faces, a truth they can't tell.

 The irony swells like a bitter laugh caught,
-What's called “rude” is where truth's often sought.
+What's called "rude" is where truth's often sought.
-While what we label “polite” tends to choke,
+While what we label "polite" tends to choke,
 On lies that grow thicker, a well-crafted cloak.
 What's worse, I wonder, a curse that bites deep,
 Or kind words that linger, empty promises to keep?